happy-game/gaussdb-node/packages/gaussdb-protocol/README.md

 # gaussdb-protocol

 Low level Gaussdb wire protocol parser and serializer written in Typescript.
-Used by node-Gaussdb.
+Used by gaussdb-node.
 Needs more documentation. :smile: